hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 # notes about our tests :[#029]

+## :#note-4

+to fit with the API for a generated [ze] client to "express" these, we use [#ze-025] whose semantics (`express_into_under yielder, expag`) might seem weird because

+  A) the emissions we do make go up through the modality client via
+     its listener; we do not write directly to the output yielder here and

+  B) the main "expression" we do is really into the filesystem at
+     this point.

+so we hide that weirdness here because there is a chance that that remote API point may evolve to fit scenarios like this; however at writing we think that the remote #hook-in method API is a good, one-size-fits most solution.

+as for the suject (test support method), there's no good single support library to put this in - we want it in both magnetic tests and API/functional tests.

 ## :#note-1

 during development of a gem we often swap-out the gem in the gems